D-Chandrahas/chat-app/README.md

 - If there is no `back` or `cancel` option, type `!b` and press enter to go back.
 - Unicode and emoji support depends on the terminal you are using.
 - Save your credentials either while registering or later in the settings page to avoid having to type them every time.
+- New messages are not fetched automatically.
+You must fetch them with `!r` in the chat window.